Jane Whorwood: Royalist Spy

 On 20 March 1648, the first escape attempt failed, when the king became stuck between iron window bars.
 A second attempt was planned, for which a hacksaw and nitric acid were smuggled in.
 However, on 20 April Jane advised Henry Firebrace to pretend in correspondence that the escape was being abandoned, because she suspected betrayal.

-Jane waited for five weeks, but the attempt on 29 May also failed when the king’s guards, bribed to turn a blind eye, betrayed him.
+Jane waited for five weeks, but the attempt on 29 May also failed when the king’s guards, who had been bribed to turn a blind eye, betrayed him.

 Read more about Charles I at Carisbrooke